Skip to main content

 • The distribution channel must commit sufficient human resources to support the dissemination of information and the receipt of requests in order to complement the insurer’s efforts.

-• The training of trainers conducted in three dioceses seem to have created positive results but with challenges.
+• The trainer’s trainings conducted in 3 dioceses seem to bring in positive results but with challenges.

-• Inability to pay is often the reason given by attendees for not joining the clubs.
+• The lack of ability to pay is often given by the attendees for not joining the clubs.

-• Adding more benefits and services, and increasing promotion activities are ways to improve saturation rates.
+• Adding more benefits and services, and doing more activities are ways to improve saturation rate.
+The campaign to encourage club members to top up their savings was launched this period.

-• Club members still preferred traditional transactions (paying over the counter) as opposed to mobile money in the form of G-cash or Globe cash payment systems.
+• Club members still preferred the traditional transaction of paying over the counter as opposed to mobile money in the form of G-cash or Globe cash payment system.

 About the Organization